awein/SleepProxyClient/README.md

 - TTL (Time to live)
 	The TTL controls the life time of the mDNS announcement.
 After this period the sleep client will be woken up be the sleep proxy server again.
 The default value is 2 hours.

-- Device Model
-	The device model to be announced can also be changed.
-(The small icon besides the servers name within the finder sidebar).
-It defaults to "RackMac".

 These settings can be configured via <code>/etc/default/sleepproxyclient</code>